Hello and welcome to Tammy Gregory's Licensed Home Child Care.

 I DO NOT require my daycare employee to receive immunizations… example… the flu shot.

 • Maxi and Moosie are long hair brown/black female..
-Minchester is a nuetered male Siamese.
 They primarily live in the storage room and my personal bedroom.
 The litter box is in the storage room, separate from our daycare area.
-You may occasionally see them in the daycare room in the early morning but once children begin to arrive I try to send them back to the storage room for the day.
+You may occasionally see them in the daycare room in the early morning but once children begin to arrive I try to send them out to the storage room for the day.

 * Kola is a Pomeranian.
-Maggie Mae is a Scottish Terrier.
 Garzi is a Havanese/Maltese mix.
 The dogs live in the kitchen and use the kitchen door to go outside.
 Please do not attempt to pick them up.

 * Our daycare pets:

-We also have two guinea pigs in our daycare room.
-Lip and Carl are in a large apartment style 'complex' so we can observe and enjoy them each day.
+We also have guinea pigs.
+They are in a large apartment style 'complex' so we can observe and enjoy them each day.

 Although the guinea pigs are not required to have vaccinations, the dogs and cats are all current on their vaccinations and have health certificates issued by Grand Avenue Vet Clinic.